kimnakyeong/freshManSecondSemester/README.md

 and when pressed add button, the "AddWord" class will appear at the main window.

 the backbutton is detached in every panel.

+if you want to play this directly in the computer which haven't installed JAVA jre.

+download the file which name is 'execute_typing_game.zip'. and create the txt file which name is 'word' in directory "C:\java".

+then execute 'project.exe'.
+It will be run.